HeinoPortfolio/AndroidProject/README.md

 Gradle | build automation tool
 SQLite | relational database
 Room | a persistence library that provides an extra layer of abstraction over the SQLite database.
-XML | markup language that defines the layout for the interfaces used in tha application
+XML | markup language that defines the layout for the interfaces used in the application

 1. ### User Guide -
 * <b>To get a good feel for what the application does and what it looks like this is the best place to start</b>.